Eliminate Mental and Physical Fatigue Naturally

 They’re rich in nutrients and provide plenty of energy.
 They provide vitamin B6 and tryptophan which help fight fatigue.
 Eat a banana every day whenever you’re feeling low on energy.

 This amazing vegetable is rich in vitamins, especially vitamins A and B9 (also known as folic acid).
-It helps with magnesium and iron absorption and prevents a lack of energy.
+It helps with magnesium and iron absorption and may reduce your risk of a lack of energy.
 Include this green in your meals at least once a week in soups and salads.

 Along with seeds, nuts provide a large amount of tryptophan and magnesium.
-They will help diminish stress, anxiety, insomnia, and mental or physical fatigue (or both).
+They may help reduce stress, anxiety, insomnia, and mental and/or physical fatigue.
 Try eating:

 - Poppy seeds